 Avoid Getting Blocked while Web Scraping with cURL

 The biggest web scraping challenge is the ease of getting blocked.
-But, to avoid that, you'll learn to implement a couple of best practices with cURL for bypassing anti-scraping protections: rotating proxies and customizing headers.
+But, to avoid that, you'll learn to implement a couple of best practices for bypassing anti-bots like Cloudflare with cURL: rotating proxies and customizing headers.

 Use Rotating Proxies with cURL